artjoms-formulevics/football-analysis/README.md

 In this stage we also define out target variable, that we are willing to predict.
 This is going to be goal difference (simply goals by home team minus goals by away team).
 That would imply a win of home team in case of positive number, lose of home team in case of negative number and draw in case the value is equal to zero.

+Hence we are splitting the data and grouping it by each team in a historical order to calculate rolling means.

 As after splitting to each team-level data, each game is represented twice (one game is played beween to team, so a game between Liverool and Manchester United will be part of both Liverpool's and United's subsets), the duplciates are identified and removed.
+For that a unique match id (conssiting of team names) is created.
+This helps to ensure that we are able to identify each unique match by the combination of new match id (teams playing) and the timestamp (it is not possible for the same two teams having more than one game at the one particular point in time).

+Data is then merged back together and after more manipulation fiwh column names and suffixes, represents only one unique game and stats for both teams - home and way (disregarding of who did play that game).
+We may name this dataset consistent and ready to be used for the future model training training.

+To make the model more precise and lightweight, we'll also drop features that seem to have to little impact on total goals scored:

+* yellow cards
+* red cards
+* ppda_att
+* ppda_def
+* pts
+* xpts

+and a bit redundant feature:

+* npxG

+The location variable (home/away) is also excluded, we are viewing the game as the single game, not from the team's PoV.

 The data then is getting splitted to train and test set with the ratio of 90% / 10% and getting scaled to a normal distribution based on the training set.